Support for PhDs

 FASS Careers Research Training Programme

-These exclusive PhD events for 2017 will be added on to TARGETconnect over the easter break, keep an eye out and be sure to book early;
+These exclusive PhD events for 2017 will be added on to TARGETconnect over the Easter break, be sure to book early;

 FST Careers Research Training Programme Michaelmas Term 2017;

 These workshops can be booked via Target Connect later in the year.

 - Career Options in Higher Education Workshop for FST PhD students